 For some, medication may be a treatment option, and a primary care provider or psychiatrist can help with assessing medication needs.

 “As soon as someone feels seasonal depression symptoms are disrupting his/her typical routines or day to day functioning, it’s time to contact your primary care provider.
-It’s never too soon to talk with a provider about how you are feeling, and the sooner the intervention, the better the outcome,” Takes says.
+It’s never too soon to talk with a provider about how you're feeling.
+The sooner the intervention, the better the outcome,” Takes says.

 A primary care provider is able to screen and refer patients to mental health providers and services.
 Additionally, for children and adolescents, talking with a school counselor may be another good step.
 Anyone experiencing suicidal thoughts should go to the emergency room or call 911 for immediate assessment and safety.